 Her main instruments are guitar and piano.
-Stray recorded Into Blue in Nashville.
-She explains, "Nashville is a city that bleeds music.
+Stray recorded both releases with Nashville musicians.
+She says, "Nashville is a city that bleeds music.
 I like recording with everyone playing together with minimal overdubs.
 It just feels right to me to capture the way the song comes alive.
 The musicians are great players and easy to work with.”

-“I wanted the jazz-tinged "Little Word" to feel like being at a noir jazz club or lounge,” she explained.
+The jazz-tinged "Little Word" feels like being at a noir jazz club or lounge, she explained.
 “Bending the guitar strings creates a deep slinky mood and J.T.’s electric guitar solo feels kind of sexy, yet lonely.”
 She adds, "I was thinking about how the mysterious little word "love" can cause such a big sensation."

 Creating sounds and writing stories are an integral part of Andrea Stray’s life.
 She usually writes her songs between midnight and dawn when she says, “the world is a little quieter.”
 Stray's song, “Tastes Like a Heartache” was one of the winners in the American Songwriter Magazine July/August lyric contest.